dustinpfister/grunt-postcheck/README.md

 * go over an array of fileNames from a find task
 * open the file, and get the markdown table that should be it's meta data.

-## task commit

-## task push

-* inject a version number of 1.0 into the header of the markdown file if it is a new post
-* bump patch version number of a post if it is a old post that was edited.
-* set the update date to the current data
-* create a commit message like "pn1:1.0;pu0:1.1", that means (post new id 1 version, post update id 0 version)
-* bump main package.json version patch number
-* add all post files to be changed with git add
-* push the commit with the message.